Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

-and unlike Nock, u3, where most of the interesting things happen, remains informal in its all-important side-effects, and not actually bound to behave as a faithful implementation as for the parts specified by the Nock machine.
+and unlike Nock, u3, where most of the interesting things happen, remains informal in its all-important side-effects, and not actually bound to behave as a faithful implementation of the parts specified by the Nock machine.
 In other words, the pretense of having fully formalized the state of the system and its state function, and of putting the end-user in control of it,